-- 1. In the figure to the right, wadget production is measured on the vertical axis and widget production is measured on the horizontal axis.
-If the society becomes more productive in its output of widgets, it can produce more of them, and the end point of the curve on the horizontal axis will move to the right, as shown.
-If the society is also less productive in its production of wadgets, the end point on the vertical axis will move down, as shown.
-The result is a new production possibility curve. - 2.
-If a society became equally more productive in the production of both widgets and wadgets, the production possibility curve would shift out to the right as shown in the accompanying graph.
+1. In the accompanying figure, wadget production is measured on the vertical axis and widget production is measured on the horizontal axis.
+If the society becomes more productive in its output of widgets, it can produce more of them, and the endpoint of the curve on the horizontal axis will move to the right, as shown in the graph.
+If the society is also less productive in its production of wadgets, the endpoint on the vertical axis will move down, as shown in the graph.
+The result is a new production possibility curve.

+2. If a society became equally more productive in the production of both widgets and wadgets, the production possibility curve would shift out to the right, as shown in the accompanying graph.

-3. Any production possibility curve that shows the principle of rising trade-off must be bowed out.
-The accompanying grade production possibility curve embodies the principle of rising trade off.
-The table is presented below.
-Notice that for each 20-point gain in the History grade the amount of points lost on the Economics grade steadily increases.
+3. Any production possibility curve that shows the principle of a rising trade-off must be bowed out.
+The accompanying grade production possibility curve embodies the principle of rising trade-off.
+The table is also presented here.
+Notice that for each 20-point gain in the History grade, the amount of points lost on the Economics grade steadily increases.